27 min read

 But you're not the only person I'm calling every time.
 I'm spreading that out so my whole load of support doesn't fall on you.

 I'm also considering what you've told me you have going on before I even ask.
-Because if I already know it's a low capacity day/week/month for you, a part of me loving you is to not put more on your plate - including the emotional labor of communicating a boundary and feeling guilty about something I could've easily seen coming.
+Because if I already know it's a low capacity day/week/month for you, or even out of character for you all around, a part of me loving you is to not put more on your plate - including the emotional labor of communicating a boundary and feeling guilty about something I could've easily seen coming.

 To me, this is basic consideration.

-I'm a human being so of course I'm going to need support and people want to support me.
+I'm a human being so of course I'm going to need support, and now that I'm not forcing it, I'm happy to really be sure that the people in my life want to support me.
 But the level at which I expect it and ask for it is a responsibility that I need to handle wisely, for all of our benefit.
+Because this isn't just about me.
+It's about you too.

 I vibe well with people who think this way so it's reciprocated.
-And I like to keep my village at a decent size for my support needs to be balanced and not overwhelming for anyone.
+And I like to keep my village at a decent size for my support needs to be balanced and not overwhelming for any one person, including a romantic partner who can't always be my venting buddy or have capacity for my feelings right now (because they have their own, and other people in their lives to balance).

 Still, there are a lot of "little" sacrifices I simply no longer make or expect anyone else to, ever.